The Gutter Cleaning Conquest

 Living in Iowa one thing is for certain at one point or another it is going to rain.
 A clogged gutter is a sign of a gutter cleaning check.
 Rainwater can cause damage and wear and tear on your home, especially if it is not collected and diverted away from your property.
 At least two times a year, once in the spring and once in the fall, we suggest a gutter check.
-Below are a few safety tips, tool, and maintenance suggestions to think about before cleaning your gutters.
+Below are a few safety tips, tools, and maintenance suggestions to think about before cleaning your gutters.

 Cleaning your gutters is a dangerous task.
 Here are some tips that can help you avoid injuries and safely clean out your gutters:

 - Let someone know that you will be working on a ladder

 - Inspect the ladder.
 Check for defects and make sure screws and bolts are tightly fastened